IcramDoku/heroku-new/README.md

 ## Deployment

 This server is deployed on Heroku.
-Visit Task Meister web page to access the Task Meister web app.
+Visit [Task Meister](https://echen9870.github.io/cmsc447project/) to access the Task Meister web app.